 Whether you are looking at it from the outside or sitting behind the steering wheel, the Fiat Punto provides plenty of style and character.
 With its light steering, agile handling and compact dimensions, it’s effortless to drive and should inspire confidence in those who are taking to the road for the first time.

 Still looking for the one?

 Use our comparison tool to find the car for you

-The Fiat Punto is highly affordable supermini that comes with a choice of 3- or 5-door body styles.
-It provides ample space inside for 4 adults, with good cabin storage, and is easy to drive and effortless to park thanks to its light steering.
+The Fiat Punto is highly affordable supermini that comes with a choice of three- or five-door body styles.
+It provides ample space inside for four adults, with good cabin storage, and is easy to drive and effortless to park thanks to its light steering.

 This review was